SSW Food Manufacturing vs Food Service in Japan: April 2026 Changes, Meat Retail and Food Service Cap

 Tommy’s Legal Service provides consultation and document support for Specified Skilled Worker cases, Registered Support Organization matters, and foreign workforce planning in Japan.

-Please note that individual eligibility can only be assessed after reviewing the residence card, employment contract, job duties, company documents, and previous application history.
+Individual eligibility can only be assessed after reviewing the residence card, employment contract, job duties, company documents, and previous application history.